Hierarchical Explanations for Video Action Recognition: Related Work

 Interpretations for neural networks can be broadly classified into two categories: 1) fitting explanations to the decisions of the network after it has been trained i.e. \textit{posthoc} \cite{Hendricks_2018_ECCV,Kim_2018_ECCV,10.1145/3372278.3390672,ribeiro2016should,lundberg2017unified}, 2) building explanation mechanism inherent in the network i.e. \textit{built-in} explanations. \cite{trinh2021interpretable, li2021towards, lin2021gradient, uchiyama2022visually}.
 In this work, we focus on learning semantic representations which are used for classification during training rather than explaining a black box network posthoc.

 A great deal of previous work has focused on video action recognition, detection, segmentation and more \cite{hara3dcnns,KarpathyCVPR14,peng2016multi,singh2017online,simonyan2014two,wang2016temporal,carreira2017quo,bertinetto2016fully}, however, most of these works focus on designing black box models for specific tasks.
 They do not explain why a certain decision is made by the model.
-Moreover, most of the research in the visual explanations domain focuses on images.
+Moreover, most of the research in the domain of visual explanations focuses on images.
 Only a few works focus on the interpretation of these networks for videos \cite{karpathy2015visualizing, bargal2018excitation, stergiou2019saliency, li2021towards, stergiou2019class}, and it is not possible to directly apply image-based explanation methods to videos due to an extra time dimension in videos.

 \cite{karpathy2015visualizing} and \cite{bargal2018excitation} focus on visualizing spatio-temporal attention in RNNs, CNNs are used only to extract features.
 Inspired by class activation maps (CAM) \cite{zhou2016learning} for images \cite{stergiou2019saliency} extended it for videos by finding both regions and frames responsible for classification. \cite{li2021towards} utilized perturbations to extract the most informative parts of the inputs responsible for the outputs.
 Both \cite{stergiou2019saliency, li2021towards} are posthoc methods, which means they do not use explanations during prediction therefore they might not be faithful to what the network computes \cite{donnelly2022deformable}. \cite{stergiou2019class} introduced class feature pyramids, a method that traverses through the whole network and searches for the kernels at different depths of the network responsible for classification, therefore this method is computationally expensive.
 In contrast, we enable built-in multi-level explanations that do not add any computational complexity.
 In this paper, we enable multi-level explanations for videos by learning hierarchical prototypes for each class and tracing them back to input videos.